tbela99/css-parser/README.md

 - computeShorthand: boolean, optional. compute shorthand properties.
 - inlineCssVariables: boolean, optional. replace css variables with their current value.
 - computeCalcExpression: boolean, optional. evaluate calc() expression
-- inlineCssVariables: boolean, optional. replace some css variables with their actual value. they must be declared once in the :root {} rule.
+- inlineCssVariables: boolean, optional. replace some css variables with their actual value. they must be declared once in the :root {} or html {} rule.
 - visitor: VisitorNodeMap, optional. node visitor used to transform the ast.
 - signal: AbortSignal, optional. abort parsing.